 71 to 75 years (three times the price)

 and 76 years and above (calculated on a individual basis)

 You may be wondering how much money you will need to take and in what form.
-Our tour costs include all accommodation, three meals a day, all transport, much of your sightseeing and all motorcycle costs where applicable.
+Our tour costs include all accommodation, two meals a day, all transport, much of your sightseeing and all motorcycle costs where applicable.
 We do not, however, cover the costs of alcohol and other beverages.
 So the amount of money that you decide to bring depends on your appetite for Kingfisher beer and chai!
 Beer and wine prices are relatively expensive by Indian standards.
 A beer may range from £1.00 to £3.00 whereas a cup of tea might cost 50p but more often than not 10p.
 There are many beautiful things to buy in India (fabrics, jewellery, carpets, clothes etc) and cash is king.
 Most people spend between £100 and £400 depending on their appetite for shopping!

 Cash points are generally available in most towns with the limit being £100 each withdrawal.
 We suggest taking around £100 in English money with you.
 The Indians love £50 notes and you generally get a better exchange rate if you have these in your wallet.
 Your tour guide will get you the best exchange rate possible.
 Travellers' cheques are pretty redundant these days.
 A credit card is best, failing that any Visa debit card.
 We also advise you to inform your bank if you plan to use your debit card in India.